-The process of writing the MA thesis comprises several stages, namely:
+The process of writing the BA thesis comprises several stages, namely:

-- 1) Submitting a typed application (see Appendix 1), addressed to the Head of the Department of English Studies and signed by the advisor.
-In the application you propose a theme for the MA thesis. - 2) Submitting a research proposal, in which you formulate the research problem, briefly describe the theoretical background and the methodology of the planned research as well as add the outline of the MA thesis. - 3) Submitting the draft of the MA thesis, which includes a review of literature, a detailed description of the research methods, research results and a discussion of these results. - 4) Submitting the final draft to the advisor. - 5) Registering the final version of the thesis, in which all the suggestions and changes noted by the advisor have been implemented.
+- 1. Submitting a typed application (see Appendix 1), addressed to the Head of the Department of English Studies and signed by the advisor.
+In the application you propose a theme for the BA thesis. - 2.
+Submitting a research proposal to the advisor, in which you formulate the research problem, briefly describe the theoretical background and the methodology of the planned research as well as add the outline of the BA thesis. - 3.
+Submitting the draft of the theoretical part of the BA thesis to the advisor. - 4.
+Submitting the first draft to the advisor.
+It includes a review of literature, a detailed description of the research methods, research results and a discussion of these results. - 5.
+Submitting the final draft to the advisor. - 6.
+Registering the final version of the thesis, in which all the suggestions and changes noted by the advisor have been implemented.

-The file of the MA thesis is converted into the PDF format and uploaded in the University of Latvia informational system (LUIS).
+The file of the BA thesis is converted into the PDF format and uploaded in the University of Latvia informational system (LUIS).
 The abstract is also pasted in the provided slot in LUIS.
-The electronic copy is saved under the name formed from the student's full name without diacritic marks and ID, e.g., Berzins\Janis\BJ93010.
+The electronic copy is saved under the name formed from the student's full name without diacritic marks and ID, e.g., Berzins_Janis_BJ93010.
 The size of the file being uploaded must not exceed 50 MB.
-Five copies of the theses, with your name and surname and the title of the MA thesis, are printed and submitted.
+Five copies of the theses, with your name and surname and the title of the BA thesis, are printed and submitted.